 When it comes to project management in general and prioritization in particular, many doubts arise among developers, especially in small teams and/or indies who don’t have the clear figure of a producer.
-This does not apply to game development only, it happens to another kind of projects too, but it’s true that depending on the nature of what you are building it’s more or less intuitive to handle.
-I’m talking about the typical questions like “what do I build first?”, “do I need to have the game programmed before I put final graphics on it?”, “how do I split the job into smaller tasks?”.
+This does not apply to game development only, it happens to other kinds of projects too, but it’s true that depending on the nature of what you are building it’s more or less intuitive to handle.
+I’m talking about the typical questions like “what do I build first?”, “do I need to have the game programmed before I put the final graphics on it?”, “how do I split the job into smaller tasks?”.

-NOTE: This article doesn’t talk about the “vertical slice” as the common industry concept about generating a vertical demo to show to publishers or stakeholders, but as a continuous agile development concept for smart prioritization.
+NOTE: This article doesn’t talk about the “vertical slice” as the common industry concept of generating a vertical demo to show to publishers or stakeholders, but as a continuous agile development concept for smart prioritization.

 At this point, I assume most people create small tasks from their big task (the game) and keep track of them, hopefully with HacknPlan 😉 (if you don’t plan your work like this but you’d like to try, I recommend you to read this article).
 However, many people still don’t know which order to follow to assemble all these small pieces together.
-Classic software development (and games development too) using the waterfall model popularized the idea of splitting the work into technical pieces (engine programming, gameplay programming, graphics, sound…) and develop them independently based on a pre-written contract (the requirements document or GDD for game dev), with the idea of putting them together at some point when they are advanced enough.
+Classic software development (and games development too) using the waterfall model popularized the idea of splitting the work into technical pieces (engine programming, gameplay programming, graphics, sound…) and developing them independently based on a pre-written contract (the requirements document or GDD for game dev), with the idea of putting them together at some point when they are advanced enough.
 But, as you can imagine, this methodology has many and very important flaws:

-- If you don’t put things to work together soon, you have high chances of getting unexpected problems in the future.
+- If you don’t put things to work together soon, you have a high chance of getting unexpected problems in the future.
 Placeholders and temporary stuff work fine for prototyping, but the longer you keep them in the development process, the later you will find issues derived from replacing them with the real thing.

 - The later you have final (or semi-final) stuff working together as something “touchable”, the later you will really know what is the feel of the game, the user experience, what it transmits to the player.
 The sooner you have something close to the final result the better, because you can validate it works well as a whole.

-- If you develop everything in parallel at a functional level (features) and one of these requirements change or is even removed (and this happens all the time, especially with creative stuff), you already lost work.
+- If you develop everything in parallel at a functional level (features) and one of these requirements changes or is even removed (and this happens all the time, especially with creative stuff), you already lost work.
 Having a fixed contract is never good because it assumes everything will be working at the end and this could lead to wrong decisions.

 These problems could be even worse in really small teams or solo developers, where multitasking is so heavy.
 Imagine you are a lone wolf and you are designing the game, programming it and making the art too.
 You make a prototype of the core mechanics of the game with placeholder art and you validate is fun, so you go ahead.
-If your main skill is programming, you may have the temptation of implementing many features you have in mind, refactor the code and build a great infrastructure, work on performance, on many mechanics that are not core… while keeping the placeholders.
+If your main skill is programming, you may have the temptation of implementing many features you have in mind, refactoring the code and building a great infrastructure, working on performance, on many mechanics that are not core… while keeping the placeholders.
 “The game is almost done, I only need to create all the content”.
 I’ve said this myself in the past and was a huge mistake.
 I went far on developing mechanics and technical stuff without working on graphics or level design (which was very important for the game as it was a puzzler), but I realized too late the ‘look and feel’ of the game was not the one I expected, and found design issues that I would have spotted before if I had created a full experience including real level design way earlier in the process.
 I ended up giving up on the project, unfortunately.

 There is no silver bullet to make project management easy, but there are ways to organize your work that may be suitable for you if you already experienced problems like the ones I mentioned above (or you see them coming and want to avoid them).
 So, how can we get the look and feel of the game soon and at the same time be able to build the game step by step in an iterative way?
 By building what are called vertical slices of the game.

 What I call vertical slice is similar to the concept of MVP (minimum viable product) from the lean startup method, where you create the most basic piece of software that gives some value to the user, in order to validate it, and you iterate over it again and again, getting feedback during the process.
-If you know about agile software development, this will sound familiar as it’s a similar concept applied from a high level, functional point of view.
-But even if you use Kanban, Scrum or any other agile methodology at the moment, you may be building your iterations making horizontal slices, grouping functionalities by technical topics instead of functional ones (frequent when the project is planned by technical people).
+If you know about agile software development, this will sound familiar as it’s a similar concept applied from a high-level, functional point of view.
+But even if you use Kanban, Scrum or any other agile methodology at the moment, you may be building your iterations by making horizontal slices, grouping functionalities by technical topics instead of functional ones (frequent when the project is planned by technical people).

 Does this mean we are talking about creating a basic version of the game to see if it’s fun?
 Isn’t that a prototype?
 Well, not exactly.
-A prototype helps you realize if your project is worth to be developed with the bare minimum, which doesn’t necessarily includes many aspects of the game that would be important for an MVP.
+A prototype helps you realize if your project is worth developing with the bare minimum, which doesn’t necessarily include many aspects of the game that would be important for an MVP.
 We are talking about the minimum stupidly simple game you could create (no matter how basic it seems), built with the quality of a final product.
 It doesn’t mean you need to create the final version of the main character of your game during the first iteration, but at least an acceptable one that could stay if there is no chance of improving it.
 Then, we do this again and again and again.
-We incrementally develop vertical slices of the game based on features and put them next to the other.
+We incrementally develop vertical slices of the game based on features and put them next to each other.

 What are we doing here?
 We are validating these pieces and guaranteeing them.
 If we build a mechanic, with a player character, input, and a few other things, we are assuring that functionality is safe and is ready to get released.
 Could it be better?
 Ok, fine, everything could.
 You can improve it or polish it later on if you have the chance.
 You have something acceptable, something that, in case you spend all your budget or run out of time or whatever circumstance you may think of, you can deliver and is fine.
 Cutting features is so common when a project starts to have calendar/budget issues, but if you have 10 features ready and 10 to be done, is easier to decide what to cut than having 20 features at 50%.